 On March 16, 2017, our board of directors, including all of our independent directors, determined an estimated value per share of our common stock of \$25.04 as of December 31, 2016.
 The determination of the estimated value per share was based on (x) the estimated value of our assets less the estimated value of our liabilities divided by (y) the number of outstanding shares of our common stock, all as of December 31, 2016.
 Investors are cautioned that the market for commercial real estate can fluctuate quickly and substantially, and values of our assets and liabilities are expected to change in the future, including as a result of the pending mergers (if they are completed).
-Investors should also consider that we are in the very early stages of raising capital in this offering and at December 31, 2016, we owned only two hotel properties and a mortgage note receivable from a related party.
-As and when we continue to raise capital from the sale of shares of common stock in this offering and invest in additional real estate properties, our assets and liabilities, and the value per share of our common stock, will vary significantly from the value as of December 31, 2016.
+Investors should also consider that we are in the early stages of raising capital and at December 31, 2016, we owned only two hotel properties and a mortgage note receivable from a related party.
+As and when we continue to raise capital from the sale of shares of common stock, will vary significantly from the value as of December 31, 2016.
 Going forward, we intend to determine an updated estimated value per share every year as of a date on or about the last day of our fiscal year, or more frequently, in the sole discretion of our board of directors, and intend to disclose that updated estimated value per share in our annual report on Form 10-K or a current report on Form 8-K that we file with the SEC.